firasmidani/phenotypic-characterization/README.md

 ## [Required] Python 2

+If you are a Mac user, your machine will have Python installed.
+You can proceed to the following section.

 If you have not previously worked with python, I would recommending a python distribution such as <a href="http://docs.continuum.io/anaconda/">Anaconda</a>.
 See this useful <a href="https://fangohr.github.io/blog/installation-of-python-spyder-numpy-sympy-scipy-pytest-matplotlib-via-anaconda.html">guide</a> on installation of Python.
 If you run into difficulties with installing ```GPy``` using Anaconda, please try to set-up a local python environment.

 Note: AMiGA is written for use in Python 2.
 Future release will modernize it so that it can be run in Python 3.